Avi-Kenny/SimEngine/docs/index.md

 ## Overview

 **SimEngine** is an open-source R package for structuring, maintaining, running, and debugging statistical simulations on both local and cluster-based computing environments.
-Emphasis is placed on scalability, parallelization, and thorough documentation.

 ## Installation